Shareholders of collapsed Imperial Bank sue CBK boss

 ALSO READ: Inflation falls to 7-year low at 4.18 per cent

-Through lawyer Philip Murgor, the shareholders said the suit did not in any way affect the ongoing transaction, but rather sought to ensure that the end game was not liquidation.
+Through lawyer Andrew Wandabwa, the shareholders said the suit did not in any way affect the ongoing transaction, but rather sought to ensure that the end game was not liquidation.

-“We are seeking orders from the court declaring Njoroge, Mbijiwe and Mohammed liable and should be compelled to lead recovery efforts out of liquidation,” said Mr Murgor.
+“We are seeking orders from the court declaring Njoroge, Mbijiwe and Mohammed liable and should be compelled to lead recovery efforts not liquidation,” said Mr Wandabwa.

 The shareholders; Kenblest Limited, Alnashir Popat, Anwar Hajee, Jinit Shah, Hanif Mohamed, Amiralji Somji, Mukesh Kumar and Vishnu Dhutia said Mr Njoroge and the CBK refused to provide them with relevant and pertinent financial information.